 If sleep apnea is affecting your health and quality of life, we can help.
-Dr. Christopher and Dr. John Parker are an experienced team of family dentists with expertise in treating both sleep apnea, sleep bruxism and snoring.
+Our doctors are an experienced team of family dentists with expertise in treating both sleep apnea, sleep bruxism and snoring.
 These conditions are closely linked.
 In fact, sleep apnea is one of the most common reasons for patients to show signs of nocturnal teeth grinding (sleep bruxism).
 By effectively treating sleep apnea and bruxism, our doctors can restore your night’s sleep, improve your quality of life and protect your smile from teeth grinding damage.

 What is Bruxism?